jacomyal/sigma.js/plugins/sigma.plugins.artist/README.md

 The artist is **lazy**: she will not look for changes on the graph.
 Deprecate the artist yourself so that she will paint the graph correctly the next time you will ask it.

-The artist is **open minded**: the color palette may contain sequential and qualitative data schemes, and the styles can be bound to any node or edge attribute.
+The artist is **open minded**: the color palette may contain sequential, diverging and qualitative data schemes, and the styles can be bound to any node or edge attribute.

 This plugin comes with fancy developer features:
-- Define your own styles on nodes and edges.
+- Define the styles to apply on nodes and edges.
 - Use accessors to find the properties of nodes and edges.
-- Use accessors to find the right color schemes in palettes.
+- Use accessors to find the right color schemes in the palette.
 - Register multiple styles before applying them anytime at once.
+- Index the nodes and edges properties on demand only, for performance reasons.
 - Undo any style.
 - Chain all methods for concise (coding) style.

 See the following [example code](../../examples/artist.html) and [unit tests](../../test/unit.plugins.artist.js) for full usage.